Bicarbonate

-In inorganic chemistry, bicarbonate (IUPAC-recommended nomenclature: hydrogencarbonate) is an intermediate form in the deprotonation of carbonic acid.
-It is a polyatomic anion with the chemical formula HCO3-|auto=yes.
+In inorganic chemistry, bicarbonate (American English: /baɪˈkɑɹ.bə.neɪt/; IUPAC-recommended nomenclature: hydrogencarbonate) is an intermediate form in the deprotonation of carbonic acid.
+It is a polyatomic anion with the chemical formula HCO_{3}^{–}.

 Bicarbonate serves a crucial biochemical role in the physiological pH buffering system.

 The term "bicarbonate" was coined in 1814 by the English chemist William Hyde Wollaston.
-The name lives on as a trivial name.
+In his original use the bi- referred to the presence of two carbonic acid derivatives in carbonates made by reaction with a base.
+Despite its modern use in reference to a molecule with only one carbon atom it lives on as a trivial name.

 Chemical properties

-The bicarbonate ion (hydrogencarbonate ion) is an anion with the empirical formula HCO3- and a molecular mass of 61.01 daltons; it consists of one central carbon atom surrounded by three oxygen atoms in a trigonal planar arrangement, with a hydrogen atom attached to one of the oxygens.
+The bicarbonate ion (hydrogencarbonate ion) is an anion with the empirical formula HCO_{3}- and a molecular mass of 61.01 daltons; it consists of one central carbon atom surrounded by three oxygen atoms in a trigonal planar arrangement, with a hydrogen atom attached to one of the oxygens.
 It is isoelectronic with nitric acid (HNO3).
 The bicarbonate ion carries a negative one formal charge and is an amphiprotic species which has both acidic and basic properties.
-It is both the conjugate base of carbonic acid (H2CO3); and the conjugate acid of CO3(2−), the carbonate ion, as shown by these equilibrium reactions:
+It is both the conjugate base of carbonic acid (H2CO3); and the conjugate acid of CO_{3}(2-), the carbonate ion, as shown by these equilibrium reactions: